jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 If my string is `hola` and the Regex is `.` the result will be ==`hola`==.
 Where all the string with each letter making matched with the Regex.

-The basic CheatSheets that we should have in mind to read an creat our .
+The basic CheatSheets that we should have in mind to read an creat our own Regex.

 ##### Class:
 ```